 More on face masks

-Updates to Pitzer’s masking policy are informed by CDC and LA County Department of Public Health guidance and best recommendations.
+Updates to Pitzer’s masking policy are informed by medical, CDC, and LA County Department of Public Health guidance.

-Students who need a face mask can visit the Office of Student Affairs (Scott Hall), Gold Student Center front desk, or Residence Life (E. Sanborn, C300) to request one, at no cost, during regular operating hours.
+Students who need a face mask can visit the Office of Student Affairs (Scott Hall), Office of the Dean of Faculty (Scott Hall 114), Gold Student Center front desk or Residence Life (E. Sanborn, C300) to request one, at no cost, during regular operating hours.